ibm-cloud-docs/cis/known-limitations.md

 * Health check events for deleted pools and origins cannot be filtered, but they still appear in the table.

-* If you filter Health check events by `Pool Health`, `Degraded` pools are included because they technically are healthy, but may contain 1 or more critical origins.
+* If you filter Health check events by `Pool Health`, `Degraded` pools are included because they technically are healthy, but might contain 1 or more critical origins.

 * When adding the request header name for a health check, use `Host`, capitalized.
 Using a lower-case `host` for a health check fails.